skittles9823/terminalmods/README.md

 ## Changes
 - ${USER:=$(getprop ro.product.device)}
   - Make sure the username is the device name as opposed to u0_086ba or something similar.
-- PATH=$PATH:/sbin:/sbin/.magisk/busybox:.
-  - '/sbin' contains various magisk binaries and more.
-  - '/sbin/.magisk/busybox' contains magisks internal busybox.
-  - '.' is the current directory so adding . to path allows files in the current directory to be executed without defining a filepath.

 ## Functions
 - cdn [N]